Air-sea rescue: Vietnam War

 In the Vietnam War, American naval vessels and aircraft from both the U.S. Navy and the U.S. Air Force participated in air-sea rescue patrols in the Gulf of Tonkin.
 The helicopter most closely associated with long-range U.S. air-sea rescue operations in Southeast Asia was the Sikorsky S-61R, called the "Pelican" or "Jolly Green Giant", a variation of the SH-3 Sea King.
-First acquired by the U.S. Navy in 1961 for anti-submarine warfare, variants of the helicopter were quickly utilized for many duties including rescue, and were operated as well by the United States Air Force (USAF) which developed an in-flight refueling system.
+First acquired by the U.S. Navy in 1961 for anti-submarine warfare, variants of the helicopter were quickly utilized for many duties including rescue, and were operated by the United States Air Force (USAF), which developed an in-flight refueling system.

 In 1970, USAF Air Rescue and Recovery Service (ARRS) Sea Kings performed a Transatlantic flight from the U.S. to France using such refueling methods.
 At the same time as the Vietnam War, U.S. Navy helicopters were used during the Apollo space missions to pull astronauts and their capsules from the ocean.

 Falklands War

 Sixteen Westland Sea King SAR helicopters were in operation with the Royal Navy at the time of the 1982 Falklands War.
 SAR helicopters were assigned search and rescue patrols; both the Sea King and Westland Wessex rotorcraft repeatedly succeeded in plucked airmen from the icy waters.
 Helicopters were also used to transport troops and provide logistical support; on one occasion, they facilitated the rescue of Special Air Service (SAS) troops trapped on a glacier in heavy wind and snow conditions.

 Two Royal Air Force SAR helicopters of No. 1564 Flight on detached duty continued to provide cover for the Falkland Islands until 2016.
 Since official records began in 1983, the Falklands SAR mission had reportedly responded to 1,305 callouts and given life-saving assistance to 1,883 people.

-On the Argentine side, the Fuerza Aerea Argentina used Bell 212 from the islands and the ad hoc unit Escuadrón Fénix from the mainland.
-The Ejercito Argentino helicopters, in particular UH-1H, rescued several downed pilots as well, most notably Argentine Naval Aviation Lt Arca by Capt Jorge Svendsen who was decorated with the Valour in Combat Medal for this action.
+On the Argentine side, the Argentine Air Force used Bell 212 from the islands and the ad hoc unit Escuadrón Fénix from the mainland.
+The Argentine Army helicopters, in particular UH-1H, rescued several downed pilots as well, most notably Argentine Naval Aviation Lt Arca by Capt Jorge Svendsen who was decorated with the Valour in Combat Medal for this action.